 Reason 6: Psychological Reasons

-It’s possible that your dog’s behavior is a sign of stress, worry, or boredom, and he is licking or biting his skin to express these feelings.
+Your dog’s behavior may signify stress, worry, or boredom, and he is licking or biting his skin to express these feelings.
 Excessive lapping and nibbling of the body can develop into an obsession if not treated and rectified.

 Also, your dog standing on you may have a psychological problem.
-You can work with your veterinarian and a dog trainer to come up with a plan to train and fix your dog’s bad habits.
+You can work with your veterinarian and a dog trainer to develop a training plan and fix your dog’s bad habits.

 6 Ways to Prevent Your Dog from Biting Himself

-We’ve got some tips for you to keep your dog from biting itself.
+We’ve got some tips to keep your dog from biting itself.
 Here are a few ideas I have for you.

 Tip 1: Buster Collar

-When it comes to keeping your dog from biting himself, the plastic “Buster Collar” is the most effective method.
+The plastic “Buster Collar” is the most effective method for keeping your dog from biting himself.
 Many veterinary clinics have them on hand for just this reason.

-Having a buster collar on hand in case of an emergency is a good idea.
+Having a buster collar on hand in an emergency is a good idea.
 Slip your dog’s regular collar through its loops, then put it back on your dog.
 It’s that simple!

-For the first few minutes, many pups will be bewildered by the new extension of their collar and may run into items with the top of it.
+For the first few minutes, many pups will be bewildered by the new extension of their collar and may run into items on top of it.

-A temporary repair, of course, but it’s a great method to keep your dog from hurting themselves while you make an appointment with the vet.
+A temporary repair, of course, but it’s an excellent method to keep your dog from hurting themselves while you make an appointment with the vet.

 Tip 2: Comfy Blow-up Collar